nicholasdille/container-slides/160_gitlab_ci/150_matrix_jobs/exercise.md

     git checkout upstream/160_gitlab_ci/150_matrix_jobs_demo1 -- '*'
     ```

-## Task 2: Test an alternative to specify the same inputs
+## Bonus task 1: Test an alternative to specify the same inputs

 Test whether the following syntax for the inputs produces the same results in a pipeline: